 Building Trust and Confidence

 Building trust and confidence in a rescue dog takes time and patience.
-By starting slowly, allowing the dog to control the pace and level of interaction, and rewarding positive behavior, you can help the dog feel more secure and comfortable in their new environment.
+By starting slowly, allowing the dog to control the pace and level of interaction, and rewarding positive behaviour, you can help the dog feel more secure and comfortable in their new environment.
 As trust and confidence grow, the dog will become more responsive to training and more open to new experiences, setting them up for success in their forever home.

 Considering the Background of Your Rescue Dog